Enable or disable Safari

 Open

-Settings and tap on Screen Time.
+Settings and tap Screen Time.

 Tap Content & Privacy Restrictions.